Trinidad and Tobago entry requirements for Bahrain passport holders

 Collect your luggage and exit

-After passing immigration, collect your bags from the carousel and proceed through customs.
+After clearing immigration, proceed to baggage claim, then through customs.
 If you have nothing to declare, use the green channel.
+Welcome to Trinidad and Tobago!

 Download Trinidad and Tobago Entry Checklist